Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. The eleventh script: moving from a directory one step back
 	- cd -: This is used to move to the prevous directory.

+12. The twelveth script: listing files is different directories
+	- ls . .. /boot -la: this is used to list files in current directory, parent directory and boot directory

+13. The thirteenth script: listing the file type
+	- file tmp/iamafile: this is used to identify the type of file a particular file is.